Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 1. Schedule:

-• April 1 - Faculty Personnel Council will review the faculty roster and notify by April 1 those faculty members who are eligible for promotion consideration in the subsequent year.
+• April 1 - Faculty Personnel Committee will review the faculty roster and notify by April 1 those faculty members who are eligible for promotion consideration in the subsequent year.
 The chairpersons of their departments will also be notified.

 2. Procedures: